mxpf/mxpf.github.io/_posts/2015-12-18-Future-Food.md

 The idea is that, if you were so inclined, Soylent is all you have to eat.

+The inventor of Soylent, Rob Rhinehart, is one of those brilliant/insane people that take ideas all the way out to their logical conclusions, no matter how weird.
+Read the guy's blog:

 The ultimate minimalist food.